 I grew up playing soccer but quickly developed a passion for bowling, a sport which has taken me all around the world to compete, to educate, and to coach.
 What makes our sport so great is that it truly unites us.
 And it’s through bowling that I met my wife Marcia.

 When I’m not bowling, I love to stay active doing anything from mountain biking and hiking with my two Rottweilers (Gus and Zola) to snowboarding and golfing.
 As long as it doesn’t involve a bat, I’m good with it.
-I once stuck out playing slow-pitch softball— yes, it’s true.
+I once struck out playing slow-pitch softball— yes, it’s true.
 And the ‘walk of shame’ back to the dugout is one I never want to experience again!

 - USBC Hall of Fame, 2016

 - FIQ World Championships Gold Medalist, 2 times

 - U.S. Olympic Festival Gold Medalist, 2 times

 - USBC Open Championships Tournament Champion, 2 times

 - Bowlers Journal All-American Amateur team, 2 times

 - Collegiate National Champion, 3 times